ovh/docs/pages/cloud/storage/nas_cifs/guide.en-ca.md

 > [!alert]
 >
-> The SMB/CIFS user is "nobody", changing permissions with this user may generate conflicts with existing NFS permissions.
+> The SMB/CIFS user is `nobody`.
+Changing permissions with this user may generate conflicts with existing NFS permissions.
 >

 ## Go further